mnemnion/codex/README.md

 directories are the same entity, my tools will conclude they are in a familiar environment and... do things.

+There need be no contents.
+It's also allowable that both `/src/lib` and `/lib` exist provided `/lib` is empty, or even for `/lib` to be the symlink to `/src/lib`.

+Any other condition, particularly `/src/lib` being a literal directory while `/lib` is a different one with contents, is not a codex.

 ### grym files

 `bridge` shouldn't absolutely require that a codex-compliant directory involve `grym` in any capacity.
-Nor will it ignore that 99% of such directories will be.
+This is still the normal state of affairs.

 The additional criteria are a `.grymrc` file at the root, and that's it. a `/.grym` directory is reserved but I intend that simple Grimoires won't